perlwasm/talk-perlcic-2020/index.md

 But much better and more resource intensive games can be run in the bowser this same WebAssembly.
-I've seen one demo of a WebAssembly version of Doom 3 running in the browser, and sure that game is almost 10 years old by now, but the 3d and sound was pretty sophisticated for a browser tab!
+I've seen one demo of a WebAssembly version of Doom 3 running in the browser, and sure that game is almost 10 years old by now, but the 3d and sound is pretty sophisticated for a browser tab!

 ---